Hamish,

 The Mascot

 Whether he's wandering through rolling meadows or lending a hoof in support of various projects, Hamish is a true ambassador for WorldKind's commitment to creating a positive societal impact.
-His shaggy auburn coat and distinctive long horns make him not only an iconic figure but also a symbol of resilience and adaptability.
+His shaggy ginger coat and distinctive long horns make him not only an iconic figure but also a symbol of resilience and adaptability.

 With each gentle moo and friendly gaze, Hamish continues to leave a mark on the hearts of those he encounters, symbolizing the principles of WorldKind and the pursuit of a brighter, kinder future for all.